Fujifilm X-Pro3 vs Ricoh GR

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the GR) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the GR has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GR has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GR was succeeded by the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-Pro3 Manual (free pdf) or the online Ricoh GR Manual.
+Further information on the features and operation of the X-Pro3 and GR can be found, respectively, in the Fujifilm X-Pro3 Manual (free pdf) or the online Ricoh GR Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-Pro3 or the Ricoh GR – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (26 vs 16.1MP) with a 27% higher linear resolution.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.